The trouble with Ostarine: Jimmy Wallhead’s

 We have been here before.
 The scientific evidence the IAAF relied upon is contained in two Papers.
 The first is a 2017 Paper entitled ‘Serum androgen levels and their relation to performance in track and field: mass spectrometry results from 2127 observations in male and female athletes’.
 The second Paper is ‘Circulating Testosterone as the Hormonal Basis of Sex Differences in Athletic Performance’, published in October last year.

 Aside from the scientific inaccuracies alleged by Pielke Jr., Paper One has a number of significant issues, discussed in this article under ‘Scientific evidence on performance advantage’.
-In short, the Paper (PDF below) found a correlation between females with elevated free testosterone and performance at the Daegu 2011 and Moscow 2013 IAAF World Championships, events which were marred by doping.
+In short, the Paper (PDF below, or click here to open) found a correlation between females with elevated free testosterone and performance at the Daegu 2011 and Moscow 2013 IAAF World Championships, events which were marred by doping.
 Among the 1,332 female observations in the study, just nine had a DSD.

 Aside from the scientific inaccuracies alleged by Pielke Jr., Paper Two (below) has a number of significant issues, detailed under ‘The 2018 Study’ in this article.
 In short, evidence for increases in muscle mass and strength appear to come from a 2014 Study performed on 62 post-menopausal women (mean age, 53) who had undergone a hysterectomy; it references several other studies in order to support the proposition that DSD athletes benefit from increases in circulating testosterone that increases circulating haemoglobin, which in turn translates to an increase in oxygen transfer; and compares endogenous testosterone levels with increases in muscle mass and strength.